maariyahfaizan/resnet-paper-reimplementation/README.md

 | ResNet-56 | **6.97%** | **7.44%** |

 The reproduced results closely match those reported in the original paper, demonstrating that the implementation successfully reproduces the published architecture and training procedure.

 ---

-## Note

-The titles of the **Plain-56** accuracy and loss figures are incorrectly labeled as **"ResNet-56"** due to a figure-generation naming oversight.
-Only the figure titles are affected; the plotted data correspond to the correct **Plain-56** training run.

----